 The effort a school, its teachers and its students will need to put in to build powerful learners is significant.
 We are not going to pull any punches and tell you it’s easy because it isn’t.
-It can take between three and five years to achieve fluency in the approach across the school.
+It can take three or four years to achieve fluency in the approach across the school.
 But we can say categorically that the journey will be hugely worthwhile, endlessly interesting and keep you smiling all the way through.

 Bridging the gap in teaching

 The diagram above offers glimpses of the difference between traditional good teaching and teaching that nurtures the learning habits of powerful learners.
 Look through the following tabs to find out more about bridging this gap.

 3a.
 Making the shift from traditional good teaching to teaching for learning power.

 Developing students as learning powered learners is a long term innovation.
 It requires far more than reading the odd book and trying out a few of the ideas in practice.
 Even the traditional Inservice training day can only scratch the surface.
 This is because the approach has implications not just for student learning, but for staff learning too.
 Teachers’ habits as learners have to become part of the picture – how they go about changing is as relevant as what changes they want to bring about.
 This isn’t just about teachers knowing more about teaching, it’s about teaching differently.